Home sales fell for the sixth month in a row, but prices kept rising - KTVZ

 Meanwhile, sales of existing homes — which include single-family homes, townhomes, condominiums and co-ops — were down 20.2% from a year ago and down 5.9% from June.

 Sales in July were at their weakest level since May 2020, which was an anomaly because that was amidst the pandemic lockdown.
-Setting that aside, it was the weakest market since November 2015.
+Setting that aside, sales last month were the weakest they have been since November 2015.

 “The ongoing sales decline reflects the impact of the mortgage rate peak of 6% in early June,” said Lawrence Yun, NAR’s chief economist.
 “Home sales may soon stabilize since mortgage rates have fallen to near 5%, thereby giving an additional boost of purchasing power to home buyers.”